 We always enjoy visiting the BYU Museum of Art (MOA).
 This museum is free and there are always lots of great exhibits.
 But one of the best things about the BYU MOA is that they have FREE art classes for families.
-On the 1st and 3rd Saturdays of every month (check the calendar before you go, just in case), families can participate in an art project between 11 am and 1 pm.
+On the first and third Saturdays, Open Studio at the BYU Museum or Art offers families the chance to create art together.

-The projects are geared around one of the exhibits.
+The art projects in Open Studio are geared around one of the current exhibits.
 When we were at the BYU Museum of Art, there was a stained glass exhibit.
-When we checked in at the Open Studio room they had us visit the exhibit with a paper giving us directions to look for certain patterns and techniques in the stained glass.
+When we checked in at the Open Studio room they had us visit the exhibit with a paper.
+The instructions gave directions to look for certain patterns and techniques in the stained glass.

 This program is FREE, and definitely worth trying out with your family.
-There is also a free preschool program during the week, but check it out first, because it requires registration.
+Open Studio at BYU MOA happens on the 1st and 3rd Saturdays of every month (check the calendar before you go, just in case) between 11 am and 1 pm.
+There is also a free preschool program during the week that requires registration.